-Click the Next Dev or Prev Dev buttons to go to the next or previous TCP device, or simply enter a number in the TCP Device # window and click Update.
-Registers for that server will now be displayed.
+Click the Next Dev or Prev Dev buttons to go to the next or previous SNMP device, or simply enter a number in the SNMP Device # window and click Update.
+Maps for that device will now be displayed.
 In addition to a summary of the map (both read and write maps are shown), the time since last update is displayed.
 This time should generally be less than the poll time.
 If the last update time is large, it may mean there is an error preventing the update.